-Even though she lived more than 2,000 years ago, people are still mesmerized by Cleopatra.
-Amateur historians of all ages enjoy reading about her history, watching Cleopatra shows and movies and dressing up like the renowned, regal queen of Egypt.
+Even though she lived in ancient Egypt on the banks of the mighty Nile River more than 2,000 years ago, people are still mesmerized by Cleopatra.
+Amateur historians of all ages enjoy reading about her history, watching Cleopatra shows and movies and dressing up like the regal queen of Egypt.

 Video of the Day

-A Cleopatra Costume DIY
+A DIY Cleopatra costume

 - Accessories.
 Wear an evil eye bracelet and a snake arm cuff.
 You can also look for a wide gold belt and wear it around your waist or cut it to make yourself a choker or a crown.
 Anything styled with snakes will go well with this outfit.

-The makeup is the best part of a Cleopatra costume.
+- Makeup.
 Use foundation to cover your face and neck and put sky-blue eye shadow on your eyelids.
 With black eyeliner, begin in the inside corner of one eye and draw it out around the entire rim and then outside the lower lash line to make a winged effect.
-Repeat on the other side.
+Repeat this on the other side.

 You can make an easy Cleopatra costume for a child too.
 Use an old white angel costume and cut off the sleeves.
 To make a wide, decorative necklace and headband, draw their shapes onto gray felt.
 These can be painted with acrylic gold, black and aqua paint.
-When the paint dries, glue on different color glitter with regular white school glue.
+When the paint dries, glue on different-color glitter with regular white school glue.

 If your child does not have dark hair, you can buy an inexpensive wig.
 Create thin braids in the child's hair, threaded in beads on the bottom.
 You will need about five to 10 braids to create a noticeable look.

-Additional Cleopatra Costume Tips
+Additional Cleopatra costume ideas

 If you have neither, use a queen-size (or twin-size for small kids), solid-color sheet and wrap it toga style around your body.
 Look for gold accessories and make a collar out of felt.

-- Decorate the entire thing by painting it and gluing on different color felt, gold trim and fake gemstones if you like.
+- Decorate the entire thing by painting it and gluing on different-color felt, gold trim and fake gemstones if you like.
 Do not make it too heavy, though, or it will be uncomfortable to wear.
-Glue this onto the body of the dress.

-Cleopatra did wear a gold crown, but gold-decorated headbands are also fine.
+This ancient Egyptian queen did wear a gold crown, but gold-decorated headbands are also fine.
 You could even draw or glue on some snakes if you like.
 If you cannot find a snake arm cuff, experiment with tin foil and you can probably come up with something that looks like a real one.